-In this paper, we ask whether online degree programs can improve educational productivity by exerting competitive pressure on traditional brick-and-mortar institutions.
+In this chapter, we ask whether online degree programs can improve educational productivity by exerting competitive pressure on traditional brickand-mortar institutions.
 How might competition from online providers affect the market for higher education?
 In a well-functioning marketplace, the new availability of a cost-saving technology should increase efficiency, because colleges compete with each other to provide the highest quality education at the lowest price.
-The market for selective colleges is increasingly geographically integrated, and these colleges compete fiercely on the quality margin (Hoxby 1997, Hoxby 2009, Clotfelter 1999).
-In contrast, the vast majority of students in non-selective colleges attend school close to their home and in their home state.
-In 2013, 39.3 percent of students at selective colleges were from out-of-state, compared to just 13.8 percent of students in less selective four-year schools and only 5.6 percent in community colleges.
+The market for selective colleges is increasingly geographically integrated, and these colleges compete fiercely on the quality margin (Clotfelter 1999; Hoxby 1997, 2009).
+In contrast, the vast majority of students in nonselective colleges attend school close to their homes and in their home states.
+In 2013, 39.3 percent of students at selective colleges were from out of state, compared to just 13.8 percent of students in less-selective four-year schools and only 5.6 percent in community colleges.